 - Chives.
 The onion-like flavor and beautiful green color of chives make them the ideal finishing touch.

-- Boil the cauliflower until tender.
+- Boil the Cauliflower and Garlic.
+Cook until fork tender.

 - To Store.
 Refrigerate mashed cauliflower in an airtight storage container for up to 3 days.

 - To Reheat.
 Gently rewarm leftovers in a pot on the stovetop over medium-low heat, adding splashes of milk as needed.
 You can also reheat this dish in the microwave.

 - To Freeze.
 Freeze cauliflower mashed potatoes in an airtight, freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.